igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 --- abstract

-This document describes protocol independent methods called Explicit Flow Measurement Techniques that employ one or two bits for loss and delay measurement in order to allow endpoints to signal these metrics in a way that can be used by network devices to measure and locate the source of the loss or the delay.
+This document describes protocol independent methods called Explicit Flow Measurement Techniques that employ few marking bits, inside the header of each packet, for loss and delay measurement.
+The endpoints, marking the traffic, signal these metrics to intermediate observers allowing them to measure connection performance, and to locate the network segment where impairments happen.
 Different alternatives are considered within this document.
-The signaling methods apply to all protocols but they are especially valuable when applied to protocols that encrypt transport header and do not allow an alternative method for loss detection.
-The methods here described can be used to enhance the spin bit mechanism or alternatively.
+These signaling methods apply to all protocols but they are especially valuable when applied to protocols that encrypt transport header and do not allow traditional methods for delay and loss detection.

 --- middle